Lethalos/odin-recipes/README.md

-This project is the first project of The Odin Project, it contains only HTML code.
+This project is the first project of The Odin Project, it contains only HTML and CSS.